Open once again from 10 October 2022 for the winter season – here’s what you can expect at “the world’s largest flower garden”

 Metro to Dubai Miracle Garden

-There is no direct Metro route to Dubai Miracle Garden, you are best catching the Red Line Metro to Mall of the Emirates then transferring to Bus 105.
+There is no direct Metro route to Dubai Miracle Garden; you best catch the Red Line Metro to Mall of the Emirates and then transfer to Bus 105.

 Taxi to Dubai Miracle Garden

 If these public transport options don’t suit and you do not have your own vehicle, it’s easy to catch a Dubai Taxi or Uber/Careem to Dubai Miracle Garden.